Thirty-three percent of consumers say they are more likely to reject a product or brand if they don’t like the look of the label.

 This is a subtly simple, yet interactive and enthusiastic design that certainly stands out on the shelves.

 The design doesn't stop there though.
 These face masks are packaged in modern, clean white little boxes.
-The logo stands the same, only on these boxes they are written in a shiny silver font.
-There's a cutout on the sides of this box that add a pop of color that matches the packaging within.
-And a colorful image sits on the box to add a playfulness and a friendly approachability.
+The logo stands the same, only on these boxes they are written in shiny silver font.
+There's a cutout on the sides of this box that adds a pop of color that matches the packaging within.
+And a colorful image sits on the box to add playfulness and friendly approachability.

 ColourPop walks the line between modern and minimalistic, and elegant and dreamy.
-Whether looking at their eyeshadow color palettes or their lipstick, there's a regalness and a flirty quality to these product designs.
+Whether looking at their eyeshadow color palettes or their lipstick, there's a regal yet flirty quality to these product designs.

 Colourpop plays with color and imagery in each of its products packagings.
 Some use creamy and fluid matte colors and enchanting designs.
 Others add an exciting sparkly and a glitz and glam.
 Others are simple, straightforward and minimalistic.